-Note: Each continuation course will be charged to the student tuition of \$500; the continuation course bares no credits and is not covered by Financial Aid.
+Note: Enrollment in each continuation course will include a student tuition charge of \$500.
+Continuation courses bear no credit and are NOT covered by Financial Aid.

 The Doctoral Dissertation is the Capstone/Completion of the Doctoral program, and it highlights your individual work.
 The Dissertation is also a permanent record of original research.
 TUW is committed to the preservation and dissemination of the research contributions of its Doctoral students; most of the requirements outlined in this Catalog were established with that commitment in mind.